Ghandruk Trek Overview

 - Perfect trip for all ages and fitness levels

-In short, Ghandruk Trek is a good combination of witnessing the local culture, and village lifestyle and walking through retraced farmlands with a great mountain panorama.
+In short, the Ghandruk Trek is a great combination of experiencing the local culture and village lifestyle, as well as walking through retraced farmlands with a stunning mountain panorama.

 - Backpack (preferably 35L to 40L as per your preference).

-- Proper hiking shoes, sandals/flipflops, 1/2 pair of socks, traveling towel
+- Proper hiking shoes, sandals/flipflops, 1/2 pair of socks, a traveling towel

 - Some warm clothes (if trekking in winter).

-- Hiking pants/shorts, 2 selected t-shirts, windcheater, sun hat/glass.
+- Hiking pants/shorts, 2 selected t-shirts, windcheater, sun hat/glasses.

 - Headlamp or torch (optional; most of the places have electricity).

-- Rain gear and mosquito repellant if trekking in the warm/rainy season.
+- Rain gear and mosquito repellent if trekking in the warm/rainy season.

 - Toiletries, trekking poles.
 Camera, mobile phone, and their chargers.